When evaluating your communication throughput, consider the amount of shuffling

-Best practice: Do not use date-named tables in place of date-partitioned tables.
+Best practice: Do not use tables sharded by date (also called date-named tables) in place of time-partitioned tables.

 Partitioned Tables perform better than date-named tables.
-When you create date-named tables, BigQuery must maintain a copy of the schema and metadata for each date-named table.
+When you create tables sharded by date, BigQuery must maintain a copy of the schema and metadata for each date-named table.
 Also, when date-named tables are used, BigQuery might be required to verify permissions for each queried table.
 This practice also adds to query overhead and impacts query performance.

 Avoid oversharding tables

 Best practice: Avoid creating too many table shards.
-If you are sharding tables by date, use date-partitioned tables instead.
+If you are sharding tables by date, use time-partitioned tables instead.

 Table sharding refers to dividing large datasets into separate tables and adding a suffix to each table name.
-If you are sharding tables by date, use date-partitioned tables instead.
+If you are sharding tables by date, use time-partitioned tables instead.